FoundPose: Unseen Object Pose Estimation with Foundation Features: Experiments

 \subsection{Main results}

-\textbf{Accuracy.} Among methods that do not apply any refinement stage, FoundPose (without the featuremetric refinement) produces significantly more accurate poses than the competitors, achieving +14 and +17 AR on the seven BOP datasets on average \wrt the coarse versions of GenFlow~\cite{genflow} or MegaPose~\cite{labbe2022megapose} (rows 1--3 in Tab.~\ref{tab:main_results}).
-The featuremetric refinement brings an extra improvement of +5 AR on average (rows 1 vs 6).
-At an additional computational cost, a large improvement of +17 AR (rows 1 vs 7) can be achieved if the coarse poses from FoundPose are refined by the iterative render-and-compare approach from MegaPose, which is trained on 2M+ synthetic images of diverse objects and proven remarkably effective.
-When initiated with coarse poses from FoundPose, the MegaPose refiner achieves +4 higher AR score than when initiated with poses from the original coarse pose estimation stage of MegaPose (rows 7 vs 9).
-Additional improvements at additional computational cost can be achieved if the refinement is applied to multiple pose hypotheses and the top refined pose is reported as the final estimate (rows 10--16).
-We achieve the overall best average AR score of 59.6 AR when top 5 pose hypotheses are optimized with the featuremetric refinement followed by the MegaPose refinement.
-On both the single and multi hypotheses setups, the combination of the two refinement approaches achieves the best scores (rows 8 and 12), suggesting their complementarity.
-This entry outperforms multi-hypotheses versions of MegaPose and GenFlow, including the winning RGB method from BOP Challenge 2023~\cite{hodan2023bop} (row 14).
+\textbf{Accuracy.} Among methods that do not apply any refinement stage, FoundPose (without the featuremetric refinement) produces significantly more accurate poses than the competitors, achieving +10, +14, and +16 AR on the seven BOP datasets on average compared to the coarse versions of GigaPose \cite{nguyen2024gigaPose}, GenFlow~\cite{genflow}, and MegaPose~\cite{labbe2022megapose} (rows 1--4 in Tab.~\ref{tab:main_results}).
+The featuremetric refinement brings an extra improvement of +5 AR on average (rows 1 vs 7).
+At an additional computational cost, a large improvement of +17 AR (rows 1 vs 8) can be achieved if the coarse poses from FoundPose are refined by the iterative render-and-compare approach from MegaPose, which is trained on 2M+ synthetic images of diverse objects and proven remarkably effective.
+When initiated with coarse poses from FoundPose, the MegaPose refiner achieves +4 higher AR score than when initiated with poses from the original coarse pose estimation stage of MegaPose (rows 8 vs 11).
+Further improvements at further computational cost can be achieved if the refinement is applied to multiple pose hypotheses and the top refined pose is reported as the final estimate (rows 12--17).
+We achieve the overall best average AR score of 59.6 AR when top 5 pose hypotheses (generated from 5 retrieved templates) are optimized with the featuremetric refinement followed by the MegaPose refinement.
+On both the single and the multi hypotheses setups, combining the two refinement approaches achieves the best scores (rows 9 and 14), suggesting their complementarity.
+This entry outperforms multi-hypotheses versions of MegaPose and GenFlow (rows 16 and 17), which are the top-performing RGB methods from the BOP Challenge 2023~\cite{hodan2023bop}, as well as GigaPose\cite{nguyen2024gigaPose} with the MegaPose refinement (row 15).